repson/coding-challenges/README.md

 # coding-challenges

-Solutions to weekly coding challenges to help software engineers level up by John Crickett.
+Weekly coding challenges to help software engineers level up by John Crickett.

 More information can be found in the following url: